Hal Gaulke

 Harold Matthew Gaulke (August 27, 1894 – April 30, 1971) was an American football player.
 He played professional football for the Columbus Panhandles in 1917 and from 1919 to 1922.
 He was the Panhandles’ starting quarterback in the first official National Football League game in October 1920.

-Early years
+Early life

 Gaulke was born in 1893 in Columbus, Ohio, and attended South High School in Columbus.
 He was a star quarterback at South High.